bitcointranscripts/bitcointranscripts/bitcoinplusplus/insider-edition/bitcoin-insider-edition-super-testnet.md

 **Speaker 1:** 00:05:31

-For a long time that kind of did happen.
-Back when Counterparty launched, they were doing spam on Bitcoin for a while, but it dropped off because Bitcoiners fought it and they moved to Ethereum.
-That lasted all the way up until around 2022.
-So maybe the same thing can happen.
-If we fight it hard, and succeed at stopping most of their efforts, perhaps they'll move somewhere more accepting and do it there.
+Yeah, I think for a long time that kind of did happen.
+Like they're back when Counterparty launched, they were doing spam on Bitcoin for a while, but it kind of dropped off because Bitcoiners fought it and they moved to Ethereum.
+And that lasted for, I don't know, all the way up until 2022 or so.
+So I think maybe the same thing can happen.
+If we fight it really hard, and if we succeed at stopping most of their efforts, then perhaps they will move to somewhere where it's more accepted and do it there.

 **Speaker 0:** 00:06:00

-The grass is greener somewhere else.
+Like, hey, the grass is greener somewhere else.

 **Speaker 1:** 00:06:02

-And then we get another eight years or so.
+And then we get another eight years or whatever of...

 **Speaker 0:** 00:06:05

-Or out of spite.
-A lot of these projects that launch spam or arbitrary data onto the network seem to have moments where a bunch of transactions get in — they're buying a lot of block space for a certain period — but then they really fall off.
-Writing into the blockchain isn't free, it costs money.
-They're going to run out of sats at some point, right?
-Why not just let them write it all in, and once they run out of sats, they go elsewhere?
+Or spite.
+Yeah.
+I mean, a lot of these projects that seem to launch like spam stuff on the network or putting arbitrary data in seem to like have moments where they have like a bunch of transactions that get in, like they're buying a bunch of block space at a certain period of time, but then after that it seems like they really fall off.
+I mean, you know, writing stuff into the blockchain isn't free, it costs money.
+They're gonna run out of sats at some point, right?
+Like why not just let them write it all in and then when they run out of sats go somewhere else?

 **Speaker 1:** 00:06:35

 That's a pretty good solution.
-I think you can improve it by making it cost them even more money so they run out faster.
-That's what filters do at the mempool level — they increase the cost of getting transactions to miners.
-Spammers have to go to private mempools, which typically charge more; they have to download, install, and run special software, and convince miners to do so, which increases costs on miners, who then pass those costs on.
-It jacks up their prices and makes value destroyers run out of money faster.
+I think you can improve that solution by making it cost them even more money so that they run out faster.
+And that's what I think filters do at the mempool level.
+They increase the cost of getting this to miners.
+They have to go to private mempools which typically charge more, they have to download and install and run special software and convince miners to do so and that increases costs on miners and they have to pass on those costs.
+It makes it harder and jacks up their prices and makes the value destroyers run out of money faster.
 To me, that's a very good thing.

 ## OP_RETURN Data Limits

 **Speaker 0:** 00:07:10

-The `OP_RETURN` data-carrier size limit — should we keep it at 80 bytes, make it smaller, or get rid of it?
+So, the `OP_RETURN` data carrier size limit, should we keep it at 80 bytes, make it smaller, get rid of it.

 **Speaker 1:** 00:07:16